tihynihy/weather-api/README.md

 ## Introduction

-The Weather Information Retrieval code snippet allows users to log in and retrieve weather information for a specific city and date using the WeatherAPI.
+The Weather API code snippet allows users to log in and retrieve weather information for a specific city and date using the WeatherAPI.
 This code snippet is implemented in JavaScript and utilizes the Axios library for making HTTP requests and interacting with the WeatherAPI.

 ## Prerequisites